baljindersinghmaan/DesignPattern/README.md

 ## Contribution

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvements, feel free to create a pull request.